VETERANS' FOUNDATION - FAQ's

 The Veterans' Foundation raises most of its funding through the Veterans’ Lottery (VL) which was launched in Summer 2016.

-VL’s growth since then has been impressive and as of the end of March 2019 it has 24,000 monthly players, compared to 3,000 in Jun 17.
+VL’s growth since then has been impressive and as of the end of June 2020 it has over 44,000 monthly players, compared to 3,000 in Jun 17.

-By the end January 2019, we will have provided grants amounting to over £1M to over 80 charities dedicated to supporting British veterans in need as well as families of ex-servicemen and women.
+By the end of June 2020, we had provided grants amounting to over £3.8M to over 260 organisations dedicated to supporting British veterans in need as well as families of ex-servicemen and women